nsmdnl/scqs/README.md

 ## Browser support

 scqs uses the modern **ResizeObserver API**, which is not supported by Internet Explorer (so sad! 😿).
 It is gladly supported by modern browsers.
-You can look up its browser support on (Caniuse)[https://caniuse.com/mdn-api_resizeobserver]
+You can look up its browser support on [Caniuse](https://caniuse.com/mdn-api_resizeobserver)

+## Contribute to this project

+The main source is in `src/scqs.js`.
+When adding and changing code, please don't forget to add comments to the file that clarify what the code is doing.
+When commiting, please use [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0-beta.4/).

+---

+That's all!
+Thank you for using sqcs in your project and/or for contributing <3

+~ Nesim